PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Limitations

 \section{Limitations}

 Our investigation exhibits four primary constraints.
-First, we limit our research scope to English-Korean language pairs, necessitating future adaptations for other language combinations with distinct phonological structures and orthographic systems.
-The cross-lingual IPA transliteration module requires language-specific modifications to accommodate diverse phoneme inventories and phonetic constraints.
+First, we limit our research scope to English-Korean language pairs due to the limited availability of training data, necessitating future adaptations for other language combinations with distinct phonological structures and orthographic systems.
 Second, our evaluation methodology assesses only short-term recall performance rather than longitudinal retention.
 Future research requires delayed post-tests to evaluate long-term memory consolidation and mnemonic durability.
 Third, our vocabulary selection derives from standardized test materials targeting advanced-level English learners, potentially limiting \textsc{PhoniTale}'s applicability for beginning learners acquiring common vocabulary.
-The system's efficacy may vary with lexical complexity and syllabic structure.
-Fourth, our Korean dictionary dataset contains only base forms of verbs without their various conjugated forms such as past tense, future tense, or other inflections.
-This limitation reduces the lexical diversity of potential keywords and constrains our ability to generate more natural-sounding verbal cues.
+Fourth, while our Korean dictionary dataset includes some conjugated forms, its lexical coverage remains limited.
+The absence of commonly used loanwords, neologisms, and other everyday variants reduces the pool of potential keywords and constrains the naturalness of generated verbal cues.